juancastilla/academic-kickstart/content/home/skills.md

 weight = 30  # Order that this section will appear.

 title = "Skills and Tools"
-subtitle = "I use in my research, teaching, supervision, and training"
+subtitle = "I combine and use in my research, teaching, supervision, and training"

 # Showcase personal skills or business features.
 #